DPDK/dpdk/doc/guides/cryptodevs/mvsam.rst

 * max_nb_sessions: maximum number of sessions that can be created (2048 by default).
 * socket_id: socket on which to allocate the device resources on.

-l2fwd-crypto example application can be used to verify MRVL CRYPTO PMD
+l2fwd-crypto example application can be used to verify MVSAM CRYPTO PMD
 operation:

 .. code-block:: console

-   ./l2fwd-crypto --vdev=eth_mvpp2,iface=eth0 --vdev=crypto_mrvl -- \
+   ./l2fwd-crypto --vdev=eth_mvpp2,iface=eth0 --vdev=crypto_mvsam -- \
      --cipher_op ENCRYPT --cipher_algo aes-cbc \
      --cipher_key 00:01:02:03:04:05:06:07:08:09:0a:0b:0c:0d:0e:0f  \
      --auth_op GENERATE --auth_algo sha1-hmac \